A workshop co-located with NoDaLiDa/Baltic-HLT in Tallin, Estonia on March 5th, 2025.

 - Long papers must be between 8 and 12 pages.

-- References are not included in the page count and the camera-ready versions of accepted papers will be given an additional page to address reviewer comments.
+- Camera-ready versions of accepted papers will be given an additional page to address reviewer comments.

 Papers should describe original unpublished work or work-in-progress and will be peer-reviewed by at least two members of the program committee in a double-blind fashion.
 All accepted papers will be collected into a proceedings volume to be published both in the NEALT Proceeding Series and through the ACL anthology.